'NT legal legend' who supports CLP's child placement reforms worked as Minister's adviser | NT Independent

 Ms Gearin declined to comment when contacted Tuesday.

-National Aboriginal organisations and other critics of the CLP’s reforms have condemned the government for the changes to the legislation, which were drafted without any consultation.
+National Aboriginal organisations and other critics of the CLP’s reforms have condemned the government for the changes to the legislation, which were drafted without any consultation and which they say ignore proper evidence-based systemic reforms while resorting to race-based attempts to blame Aboriginal families for government structural failures.

 Ads by Google